-You can make this in an Instant Pot.
-Use the Sauté feature and cook the onion, then garlic and ginger.
-Add the spices, stir, then add the lentils, coconut milk, tomatoes and broth.
-Seal, and cook at high pressure for 10 minutes.
+Yes, it’s easy to make red lentil dal in the Instant Pot.
+Using the Sauté feature, cook the onion, then the garlic and ginger.
+Stir in the spices, then the lentils, coconut milk, tomatoes, and broth.
+Lock the lid in place and cook at high pressure for 10 minutes.
 Do a quick release, then add the lemon juice and stir in the spinach.